exercism/problem-specifications/hello-world.md

 Submissions are encouraged to be general, within reason.
 Having said that, it's also important not to over-engineer a solution.

 It's important to remember that the goal is to make code as expressive and readable as we can.
 However, solutions to the hello-world exercise will be not be reviewed by a person, but by rikki- the robot, who will offer an encouraging word.

-## Specification

-The `Hello World!` program will greet me, the caller.

-If I tell the program my name is Alice, it will greet me by saying "Hello, Alice!".

-If I neglect to give it my name, it will greet me by saying "Hello, world!"